Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/ChoosingADevelopmentApproach.md

 Hub code is currently only available in C#/.NET Building and running a Hub is non-trivial

+### 2) The "Public Hub" Approach

-### 2) Test your development Terminal against the public fr8.co Hub by registering it for discovery
+Test your development Terminal against the public fr8.co Hub by registering it for discovery

 Pros:
 Lightest local footprint